Are you an inclusive parish?

 What is a service like?

-Services at St. Augustine’s follow Rite II in the Episcopal Book of Common Prayer.
+Services at St. Augustine’s follow Rite II (Episcopal Book of Common Prayer) and Rite III (Enriching our Worship).
 Most services include Old and New Testament readings, a psalm, a Gospel reading, a brief period of silent prayer, a sermon (usually around 20 minutes), the Nicene Creed, Prayers of the People, a Confession of Sin, the Peace, and Holy Eucharist.
-The 8:00 am Sunday service is celebrated without music.
-At 10:00 am, hymns (1978 Hymnal) and other music are sung, accompanied by the choir and piano or organ.
+There is one service at 9:00 am, and the first Sunday of the month is celebrated without music.
+At the remaining Sundays, hymns (1978 Hymnal, Wonder Love and Praise) and anthems from other Christian traditions are sung, accompanied by the choir and piano or organ.
 The Peace is a focal point at St. Augustine’s and may take a few minutes, as people tend to pass the Peace to many, not just those sitting close to them.

 Is there Sunday School?

 Not at this time.